wandb/docs/docs/guides/hosting/how-to-guides/operator.md

 This integration ensures that W&B Kubernetes Operator is ready to use for your instance with minimal setup, providing a streamlined path to deploying and managing W&B Server in your cloud environment.

-## Deploying with Helm Terraform Module
+## Deploying with Helm Terraform module

 Install the W&B Kubernetes Operator with the official W&B Terraform Module [terraform-helm-wandb](https://github.com/wandb/terraform-helm-wandb).